dojo/framework/docs/en/creating-widgets/supplemental.md

 This widget does not return anything from its `render()` method, so has no structural representation within an application's output.

 Typical widgets will however [return one or more virtual DOM nodes from their `render()` method](#virtual-nodes-example).
 The process of translating virtual DOM nodes to output on a web page is handled by Dojo's rendering system.

+### Widget styling

+Styling of a widget's DOM output is handled via CSS, with relevant style classes stored in a CSS module file parallel to the widget's TypeScript module.
+Styling is identical for both functional and class-based widget types.
+This topic is described in detail within the [Styling and Theming reference guide](../styling-and-theming/supplemental.md).

 ## Scaffolding widgets